-Each client's agreement for investment advisory services contains the client's effective fee schedule.
+Each agreement for investment advisory services contains the effective fee schedule.
 Our fees are prorated and paid monthly, in arrears, and are based on the market value of the assets on the last business day of the previous month.
+Negative cash balances (margin) will not be deducted from the value of your billable assets and therefore included in the calculation of the advisory fee paid to us.
 Most commonly, fees are debited directly from the client's account.
 However, with special approval, the client may be invoiced directly.
 A client agreement may be terminated by either party for any reason by written notice.
 If a client terminates its client agreement, the client is still obligated to pay advisory fees prorated through the date of termination.